yukitya-1811/Envision_24_Practice/README.md

-# Envision '24 Git and Github Practice Repo

-This is a repository that you will be working on to practice Git essentials
+#Envision_24_Practice
+A git and github practice repo for all the mentees of C3 - Gamedev using Godot and RL

-## What do you have to do?
+##What do you have to do?

-Each of you has been assigned a code file to work with.
-You need to pull the repository to your local system, make a new branch, fix the issue in the code in your branch, and then commit, push and make a pull request
+There are are nine files in this repository.
+Each of you has been assigned one file.
+Your task is to:-

+1. Pull the repository
+2. Create a new branch
+3. Fix the issue in your new branch
+4. Commit the changes
+5. Create a pull request with description
-Feel free to ask if you have any doubts :)
+6. Feel free to contact us for any doubts :)

+All the files are C program files with a small issue that you need to fix